Sutter Amador Hospital

-- Exercise these rights without regard to sex, disability, age, diagnosis, economic status, educational background, race, color, ethnicity, religion, ancestry, national origin, sexual orientation, marital status, or the source of payment for care.
+- Exercise these rights without regard to sex, disability, age, diagnosis, economic status, educational background, race, color, ethnicity, religion, ancestry, national origin, sexual orientation, gender identity and expression, marital status, or the source of payment for care.

 - Be informed of your rights, in advance of providing or discontinuing care, whenever possible.

 - Know the name of the physician who has primary responsibility for coordinating the care and the names and professional relationships of the other physicians and non physicians who will see you.

 - Have a family member (or other representative of your choosing) and your own physician notified promptly of your admission to the hospital.

 - Considerate and respectful care, and to be made comfortable.
 You have the right to respect for your personal, cultural, psychosocial spiritual, and personal values.

 - Have access to pastoral services and other spiritual services.

 - Receive care in a safe setting that is free from all forms of abuse or harassment.

 - Receive information about your health status, course of treatment, prospects for recovery and outcomes of care (including unanticipated outcomes) in terms you can understand.

 - You have a right to participate in ethical questions that arise in the course of your care, including issues of conflict resolution, withholding resuscitative services, and forgoing or withdrawing life-sustaining treatment.